pitermarx/pitermarx.github.io/content/posts/2023/10/feedback-loops/index.md

 ![](what-do-we-want.png)

-Where will YOU improve your feedback loops?
+How will YOU improve your feedback loops?